chosen0ne/shmmap/README.md

 You can also run it in multi processes meanwhile, to see the magic power of the *shmmap* (Write maded in one process can be see by other processes).
 The example code can be found in src/shmmap_test.c

+##Node Binding

+    > make node

+In *ext/node/build/Release*, 'shmmap.node' is generated which is node module.
+And the example code 'shmmap_test.js' is also is *ext/node*.

 *Enjoy it*